Proving Your Case - Causation

 - The plaintiff was not responsible for his or her own injury

 - The defendant, or its employees or agents, had exclusive control over the instrumentality that caused the injury

 - The injury could not have been caused by any instrumentality other than that over which the defendant had control

-Issues of causation can be some of the most difficult issues to prove in a medical malpractice case.
+Issues of medical causation can be some of the most difficult issues to prove in a medical malpractice case.
 Because of this, expert testimony is often required.
-An experienced medical malpractice lawyer at Patel Law, PC can gather the necessary documentation and medical records and work with experts to build a case for malpractice.
+An experienced medical malpractice lawyer at Patel Law, PC can gather the necessary documentation and medical records and work with experts to build a case for proving causation in medical malpractice.